I’d like to take just a few moments to explain the Spring biblical festivals millions of Jews around the world are observing.

 Moses ascended the mountain.
 The Hebrew word for “ascend” is “Aliyah”.
 If you’re familiar with Israel, you would know that when a Jew from the Diaspora, from America, Canada or Britain decides “I’m going to go home, I’m going to return to the land of my ancestors”, they’re said to be “making aliyah”.
 It means to go up.
 In synagogues around the world when the Torah is read every Saturday, the Sabbath, several Jews from the congregation are called up to say a blessing over the Torah.
 And they are doing aliyah when they when they do that.
 God is reminding them during this period between Passover and Pentecost, between Pesach and Shavuot, of their ascent.

 Now, something else is going on during the forty-nine days.
-Shavuot is also a harvest festival in March, a pilgrimage to Jerusalem, and people would give offerings of grain.
+Shavuot is also a harvest festival, a pilgrimage to Jerusalem, and people would give offerings of grain.

 “When you reap the harvest of your land, you shall not wholly reap the corners of your field, nor shall you gather the gleanings of your harvest.
 And you shall not glean your vineyard, nor shall you gather every grape of your vineyard; you shall leave them for the poor and the stranger: I am the Lord your God.”